GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Related Work

-Attention-based auto-regression models~\cite{vaswani2017attention} and graph models GCNs~\cite{welling2017semi} are leveraged to tackle long time-dependency and complex connectivity problems in trajectory prediction.
-Recently, the self- and cross-attention mechanisms~\cite{vaswani2017attention} have shown their effectiveness in learning complex spatial-temporal interconnections.
-They achieve state-of-the-art performance on various trajectory prediction benchmarks~\cite{liu2021multimodal,gu2022stochastic,zhou2022hivt,ngiam2022scene}.
-For example, AgentFormer~\cite{yuan2021agentformer} proposes an agent-aware attention mechanism that simultaneously models the time and social dimensions among agents.
-In addition to the attention mechanisms, GCNs are wildly used to model interactions~\cite{zhang2019sr,shi2020multimodal,gilles2022gohome}.
-Agents are denoted as nodes, and their connections are denoted as edges.
-This way, the interactions between agents are learned via message passing through the nodes.
-In this paper, an implementation of the attention mechanisms to learn salient spatial-temporal features and a GCN module to model agent-to-agent interactions is described.
+Attention-based \cite{vaswani2017attention} and graph models, such as Graph Convolutional Networks (GCNs) \cite{welling2017semi}, have been leveraged to model agent-to-agent interactions in trajectory prediction.
+The self- and cross-attention mechanisms have shown their effectiveness in learning interaction information \cite{yu2020spatio,yuan2021agentformer}.
+For instance, AgentFormer \cite{yuan2021agentformer} proposes an agent-aware attention mechanism that simultaneously models the temporal and social dimensions among agents.
+In addition to attention mechanisms, GCNs are widely used to model interactions in trajectory prediction \cite{zhang2019sr,shi2020multimodal,gilles2022gohome,bae2022learning}.
+Agents are represented as nodes, and their connections are represented as edges, allowing for message passing between nodes to capture interactions between agents.
+This paper describes an implementation of attention mechanisms to learn salient spatial-temporal features and a GCN module to model agent-to-agent interactions.